 For appointments, you might choose to temporarily rent space at a business unit instead of receiving clients at home.

 There are associations for specific branches and special interest groups for young entrepreneurs, female entrepreneurs or entrepreneurs with a non-Dutch background.
 The Chambers of Commerce provides information on such organisations and associations in your area.

-Expat centers have been especially designed for expats and internationals living and working in the Netherlands to provide expats with a wealth of English-language municipal and practical information during their stay.
+Expat centers are available for expats and internationals working in the Netherlands.
+They provide expats with a wealth of English-language municipal and practical information during their stay.